hanaa-mohamed/cpprelude/docs/Allocators.md

 linear_allocator(slice<T> memory);
 ```

-1. Creates an empty linear allocator
+1. Creates an empty linear allocator.
-2. Creates a linear allocator with the provided memory to allocate from
+2. Creates a linear allocator with the provided memory to allocate from.

 #### alloc
 ```C++